DGator86/Hurricane_V2/README.md

 - **Aggregation** (`aggregation.py`)
   - Stress-weighted global minimum-variance (GMV) blending across timeframes.
   - Conformalized reliability adjustment and Brier score tracking per regime.
+  - Aggregated probability and hurricane intensity metrics for execution logic.

 - **Pipeline Orchestration** (`pipeline.py`)
   - Validates inputs, computes per-timeframe forecasts, applies stability controls, and aggregates the final predictions.
   - Provides detailed diagnostics of calibration, gating decisions, and abstention rationale.

+## Trading with Alpaca

+The repository ships with an `ExecutionConfig`/`TradingExecutor` pair and a companion CLI (`python -m hurricane_spy.scripts.run_pipeline`) that can convert aggregate forecasts into Alpaca orders.
+By default the script falls back to a synthetic trading client when credentials are absent, enabling local testing without touching live markets.

+To connect to Alpaca, set the `ALPACA_API_KEY`/`ALPACA_SECRET_KEY` environment variables and rerun the script without `--dry-run`.
+Detailed instructions and recommended CLI flags are provided in [docs/alpaca_setup.md](docs/alpaca_setup.md).

 See the inline documentation throughout the codebase for the precise formulas and configuration options.